AllenCell/EMT_image_analysis/Colony_mask_training_inference/README.md

 To re-run the whole training run --> `CYTODL_CONFIG_PATH=$PWD/configs python -m cyto_dl.train experiment=im2im/train.yaml`

+This part is not yet fully supported as CytoDL training using OME ZARR files is still under development.
+For retraining, users can use tiff files instead.

 ## Run multi-scale patch-based evaluation to generate probability maps